All Episodes

 I'm calling in reference to something you were talking about in your first hour with the Community Reinvestment Act and the federal regulations forcing banks to make risky loans.

-For the first time, for the first time, federal regulators are writing regulations and laws telling lenders who they must lend to.
+For the first time, for the first time, federal regulators are writing regulations and laws telling lenders who they must lend to, meaning that people have to be able to prove they can pay back the loan.

-For the first time they're doing this.
+For the first time, they're doing this.

-This was the uh the news that and the interpretation is that this is tantamount and admission.
+And the interpretation is that this is tantamount and admission.

-Federal regulators for the first time are laying out rules aimed at ensuring that mortgage borrowers can afford to repay the loans they take out.
+Federal regulators, for the first time, are laying out rules aimed at ensuring that mortgage borrowers can afford to repay the loans they take out.

-Now, my my point about this was that I'm sure most of you have have had to prove countless ways you can pay it back, and you're saying, well, whoa, whoa, wait a minute.
+Now, my point about this was, and I'm sure most of you have had to prove countless ways you can pay it back.

 The rules already exist.

-Not for the people that were talking.
+Not for the people that we're talking about.

 Subprime people were never made to prove.